knavesec/Max/README.md

   --groups              Return a list of all domain groups --groups-full         Return a list of all domain groups with all respective group members --group-members GROUPMEMS
-                        Return a list of all members of an input GROUP --das                 Return a list of all Domain Admins --dasessions          Return a list of Domain Admin sessions --nolaps              Return a list of all computers without LAPS
+                        Return a list of all members of an input GROUP@DOMAIN.LOCAL --das                 Return a list of all Domain Admins --dasessions          Return a list of Domain Admin sessions --nolaps              Return a list of all computers without LAPS